pal03377/master-thesis/thesis.typ

 // - Athena should be able to provide feedback suggestions on a submission to the LMS.
 // - A user of the LMS can choose which assessment module(s) to use for a particular exercise
 #fr[
-  *Suggest Next Submission*
-  Upon receiving a request from the LMS, // condition an assessment module // subject can generate // action a suggested next submission // object based on the previous submissions and their feedback.
-  The suggestion can only be provided if there are previous submissions and feedback data available. // constraint of action ] <frSuggestNextSubmission>
-#fr[
   *Process Student Submissions*
   After the deadline of an exercise, // condition the LMS // subject